Vaibhāṣika

-The Sarvāstivāda tradition arose in the Mauryan Empire during the second century BCE, and was possibly founded by Kātyānīputra (ca. 150 B.C.E.).
+The Sarvāstivāda tradition arose in the Mauryan Empire during the second century BCE, and was possibly founded by Kātyānīputra (c.
+150 BCE).
 During the Kushan era, the "Great Commentary" (Mahāvibhāṣa) on Abhidharma was compiled, marking the beginning of Vaibhāṣika as a proper school of thought.
-This tradition was well supported by Kanishka, and later spread throughout North India and Central Asia.
-It maintained its own canon of scriptures in Sanskrit, which included a seven-part Abhidharma Pitaka collection.
-Vaibhāṣika remained the most influential Buddhist school in northwest India from the first century CE until the seventh century.
+This tradition was well-supported by Kanishka, and later spread throughout North India and Central Asia.
+It maintained its own canon of scriptures in Sanskrit, which included a seven-part Abhidharma Piṭaka collection.
+Vaibhāṣika remained the most influential Buddhist school in Northwest India from the first century CE until the seventh century.

 Despite numerous variations and doctrinal disagreements within the tradition, most Sarvāstivāda-Vaibhāṣikas were united in their acceptance of the doctrine of "sarvāstitva" (all exists), which says that all phenomena in the three times (past, present and future) can be said to exist.
 Another defining Vaibhāṣika doctrine was that of simultaneous causation (sahabhū-hetu), hence their alternative name of "Hetuvāda".